Yanam: Local administration

-1. REDIRECT ===Legislative administration===
+Legislative administration

 As the people aspired for a popular government, the Indian Parliament enacted the Government of Union Territories Act, 1963 that came into force on 1 July 1963, and the pattern of government prevailing in the rest of the country was introduced in this territory.
 Under Article 239 of the Indian Constitution, the President of India appoints an Administrator to head the administration of the territory.
 The Pondicherry Representative Assembly was converted into the Legislative Assembly of Pondicherry on 1 July 1963 as per Section 54(3) of The Union Territories Act, 1963 and its members were deemed to have been elected to the Assembly.
 The elections for the Puducherry Legislative Assembly held since 1964.
 Thus, the MLAs of Yanam to the First Legislvative Assembly (1963-1964) were Smt.Kamichetty Savithri and Shri Kamichetty Sri Parassourama Varaprassada Rao Naidu.
 Smt.
 Savithri also happens to be the First lady MLA of Yanam.

 After delimitation in 1964, Yanam was allocated with one seat in the Puducherry Legislative Assembly.
 From 1964 to 1989, Kamichetty Sri Parassourama Varaprassada Rao Naidu held this constituency as his pocket borough until his death without facing any challenge in winning the seat consecutively in 1964 (INC), 1969 (IND), 1974 (IND), 1977 (JP), 1980 (IND) and in 1985 (INC).

 The present MLA of Yanam is Shri.
-Gollapalli Srinivas Ashok.He contested the 2021 Puducherry Legislative Assembly election as an independent candidate and won against the then incumbent Shri.
 Malladi Krishna Rao.
+He contested the 2026 Puducherry Legislative Assembly election as an AINRC candidate and won against the then incumbent Shri.
+Gollapalli Srinivas Ashok.